vwxyzjn/cleanrl/docs/advanced/hyperparameter-tuning.md

 poetry run optuna-dashboard sqlite:///cleanrl_hpopt.db
 ```

-You can use a different database by passing `Tuner(..., storage="mysql://root@localhost/example")` to use a more persistant storage.
+You can use a different database by passing `Tuner(..., storage="mysql://root@localhost/example")` to use a more persistent storage.
 ![](./optuna-dashboard.png)